USMNT sees Gold Cup as chance to identify talent, set course toward Qatar 2022

 His second priority is to identify players who can help the U.S. in the months ahead.
 There are still pressing questions at several positions.

-In goal, starter Zack Steffen of Manchester City has been worryingly injury prone, and Ethan Horvath remains relatively untested at both the club and international level despite his heroics off the bench in the Nations League final.
+In goal, starter Zack Steffen of Manchester City has been worryingly injury-prone, and Ethan Horvath remains relatively untested at both the club and international levels, despite his heroics off the bench in the Nations League final.

-"By the end of this tournament," Berhalter said, "we’re gonna have virtually the entire player pool prepared for the fall and World Cup qualifying."
+"By the end of this tournament," Berhalter said, "we’re going to have virtually the entire player pool prepared for the fall and World Cup qualifying."

 There’s nothing anticlimactic about that.
 Let the drama begin.